Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 How to get to the Invalides Museum

-Whether by metro or suburban train, the Invalides Museum is within easy reach, via lines 8 and 13 of the metro and line C of the RER system, the city's main suburban train network.
+Both by metro and by suburban train, the Invalides Museum is completely within your reach, through lines 8 and 13 of the metro and line C of the RER system, the main suburban train network of the city.
 Specifically, I recommend getting off at the Invalides station, which is part of these three lines and, after walking a few minutes, you can reach the north entrance of the complex.
 But it is not the only one.

-If you are coming from or going to the suburbs, line C of the RER will be perfect for you; and if not, you won't have any problem using the metro.
-On the other hand, if you get to use a bike as part of a tour or the Vélib' service, you should know that there are four stations around, so you will be able to arrive and depart comfortably by bike.
+If you are coming from or going to the suburbs, the RER line C will be perfect for you; and if not, you won't have any problem using the metro.
+On the other hand, if you get to use a bike as part of a tour or the Vélib' service, you should know that there are four stations around, so you can arrive and depart comfortably by bike.

-Finally, you may be on a package of one of the city's best tourist buses.
+You may have purchased one of the city's best tourist buses.
 If that is the case, be sure that Les Invalides will be on one of the routes, so you can use it to come and go, depending on the schedule.
-For that, it is important that you check the route with the company you choose.
+For that, it is important that you make sure of the route with the company you choose.

-What not to miss at the Invalides museum
+What you can't miss at the Invalides Museum

-The whole Invalides complex is not a traditional museum, so the last thing you should miss is the tomb of Napoleon Bonaparte, former French revolutionary leader turned emperor who scourged half of Europe.
+The entire Invalides complex is not a traditional museum, so what you should not miss is the tomb of Napoleon Bonaparte, former French revolutionary leader turned emperor who scourged half of Europe.
 This is undoubtedly the most important part of this entire building, because around the crypt are also the mortal remains of other relatives of Napoleon.

-Additionally, if you visit the Museum of Plans and Reliefs, you should not miss the relief plan of the fortification of Bayonne that you will get just as you enter and which is one of the most impressive of the entire museum.
-There are numerous collections here, although the exhibits are usually temporary and vary; but in general they focus on reliefs of fortifications and military constructions in different parts of France throughout its history.
+Additionally, if you visit the Museum of Plans and Reliefs, you should not miss for anything in the world the relief plan of the fortification of Bayonne that you will get just as you enter and which is one of the most impressive of the entire museum.
+There are numerous collections here, although the exhibits are usually temporary and vary, but generally focus on reliefs of fortifications and military constructions.

 How much time do you need to visit the Invalides museum?